 We collected a classification dataset using nine commonly found household containers and nine substances, several of which are found in other studies investigating classification of liquids or granular media~\cite{hanson2023slurp}.
 The containers used were paper, styrofoam, ceramic, glass, wood, silicon, polyethylene terephthalate (PET) plastic, polypropylene (PP) plastic and polycarbonate (PC) plastic.
 The substances used were oats, vinegar, oil, honey, starch, rice, lentils, sugar and water.
 All containers were opaque except glass, PET, and PC, and all were non-cylindrical, i.e. shaped as a frustum of a cone, except ceramic and glass.
 The liquid and granular media we used had varying viscosity and opacity.

-Capacitance data was collected for every combination of container and substance.
-In all, there were 81 combinations or classes.
-Three sets of data collection were conducted, each on a separate day, to capture variations in environmental factors such as temperature and humidity, which could marginally affect the magnitude of capacitance readings.
-Each set consisted of capturing capacitance measurements for 10 open-close trajectory iterations of the RoboCAP Gripper, for each if the 81 classes.
-In each iteration, the RoboCAP Gripper would close around the container, and then open.
-Data was collected while the RoboCAP Gripper closed around the container.
-These three sets were combined and used as training data.
-Another round of data collected on a fourth day was used as a holdout test set.
+Capacitance data was collected for every combination of container and substance, resulting in 81 total classes.
+To account for any marginal variations from environmental factors, we collected data on 4 different days at varying times.
+The open position for the RoboCap gripper is 90 mm wider than the closed position for each container.
+To collect each dataset, we captured capacitance measurements for 10 closing iterations of the RoboCAP Gripper, for each one of the 81 classes.

 It takes the RoboCAP Gripper 2 seconds to traverse from the open to the close position, during which time the capacitance data was collected continuously.
 This resulted in a total of 200 individual sensor measurements per iteration of closing for each of the 10 electrodes, due to the sampling rate of 100~Hz.
-Additional implementation considerations are detailed in Appendix~\ref{appendix:classification_datacollection}.
 Sample plots of capacitance during data collection for water and oil substances in glass and PP plastic containers are shown in Fig. \ref{fig3:capacitanceCharacterization}.